 The local CMN Hospitals fundraising program is staffed and supported by the ECU Health Foundation, the non-profit charitable corporation that serves as the custodian for all financial gifts and bequests to ECU Health.
 The ECU Health Foundation oversees allocation of all donated funds.

-ECU Health is launching a new telemedicine project to improve access to specialized care for rural patients at four hospitals: ECU Health Bertie, ECU Health Chowan, ECU Health Duplin and ECU Health Roanoke-Chowan.
+ECU Health is launching a new telemedicine project to improve access to specialized care for rural patients at five hospitals: ECU Health Bertie, ECU Health Chowan, ECU Health Duplin, ECU Health North and ECU Health Roanoke-Chowan.
 These sites currently have limited access to specialist physicians, requiring patients to travel to ECU Health Medical Center in Greenville for care.

 By connecting these sites to the ECU Health Medical Center hub, this project will offer telemedicine services directly at local hospitals, reducing travel costs and improving access to high-quality care.
 ECU Health has been awarded nearly $1 million from the USDA to operationalize this initiative.
 The project includes installing telemedicine carts at each site and advanced telehealth equipment in patient rooms at two locations.